What Are the Treatments for Acne?

 Salicylic acid.
 On the skin, salicylic acid helps to correct the abnormal shedding of cells.
 For milder acne, salicylic acid helps unclog pores to resolve and prevent lesions.
 It does not have any effect on sebum production and does not kill bacteria.
 It must be used continuously, just like benzoyl peroxide, because its effects stop when you stop using it -- pores clog up again and the acne returns.
 Salicylic acid is available in many acne products, including lotions, creams, and pads.

 Sulfur.
-In combination with other substances such as alcohol and salicylic acid, sulfur is a component of many over-the-counter acne medications.
-It usually isn't used by itself because of its unpleasant odor.
-It's unclear how sulfur works, but it has only a marginal benefit in most cases.
+In combination with other substances such as alcohol, sodium sulfacetamide (a prescription medication) and salicylic acid, sulfur is a component of many over-the-counter acne medications.
+It usually isn't used by itself because of its unpleasant odor and temporary skin discoloration.Sulfur helps to prevent pores from being clogged and inhibits growth of bacteria. but it has only a marginal benefit in most cases.

 Alcohol and acetone.
 Alcohol is a mild anti-bacterial agent, and acetone can remove oils from the surface of the skin.
 These substances are combined in some over-the-counter acne drugs.
 These agents dry out the skin, have little or no effect on acne, and are generally not recommended by dermatologists.